fz1b/TreeHoleJournal/README.md

 # Project Description: Treehole

-Our project is a journal web app for the general public, particularly people needing emotional support.
+Treehole is a journal web app for the general public, particularly for those in need of emotional support.
 The goal is to create a place where people can record their moods and find someone to confide in.
-Users are able to create, tag, edit, and delete posts.
+Users are able to create, edit, and delete posts.
+They can also see the posts from others, make comments, and put their entries in one's own favourites.
 The visibility of each post can be set to private, anonymous, or public.
 Anonymous and public posts can be viewed and be responded to by others.

 ### Who is it for?